OldSneerJaw/synctos/README.md

     }
 ```

-* `propertyValidators`: (required) An array of validators that specify the format of each of the document type's supported properties.
-Each property must declare a name and a type and, optionally, some number of parameters.
-For example:
+* `propertyValidators`: (required) An object/hash of validators that specify the format of each of the document type's supported properties.
+Each entry consists of a key that specifies the property name and a value that specifies the validation to perform on that property.
+Each element must declare a type and, optionally, some number of additional parameters.
+Any property that is not declared will be rejected by the sync function.
+An example:

 ```
-    propertyValidators: [
+    propertyValidators: {
-      {
+      myProp1: {
-        propertyName: 'myProp1',
         type: 'boolean',
         required: true
       },
-      {
+      myProp2: {
-        propertyName: 'myProp2',
         type: 'array',
         mustNotBeEmpty: true
       }
-    ]
+    }
 ```

 * `allowAttachments`: (optional) Whether to allow the addition of [file attachments](http://developer.couchbase.com/documentation/mobile/current/develop/references/sync-gateway/rest-api/document-public/put-db-doc-attachment/index.html) for the document type.
 Defaults to `false` to prevent malicious/misbehaving clients from polluting the bucket/database with unwanted files.